ozwaldorf/lutgen-rs/docs/pages/studio.md

 ## Installing Native App

-`lutgen-studio` is available on the following package repositories:
+`lutgen-studio` is available on the following package repositories

 [![Packaging status](https://repology.org/badge/vertical-allrepos/lutgen-studio.svg?exclude_unsupported=1)](https://repology.org/project/lutgen-studio/versions)

+## Installing Web App

+On desktop and mobile devices, the webapp can be installed directly by browsers.

+For example, in google chrome on android, tap the triple dot menu, then "Add to homescreen", and finally "Install".

 ## Help